History of the National Hockey League (1967–1992): Background

-Expansion years
+Expansion

 In their inaugural season, the Flyers finished atop the West Division, recording 73 points in 74 games.
 The California Seals, a pre-season favourite to win the division, changed their name to the Oakland Seals a month into the season.
 The team disappointed both on the ice and at the gate, finishing last in the NHL with 14 wins.
 The Blues defeated the Flyers and North Stars to become the first expansion team to play for the Stanley Cup, where they were defeated in four consecutive games by the Canadiens.
 The Blues reached the finals again in both 1969 and 1970, but were similarly swept in both years, losing to the Canadiens and Boston Bruins, respectively.

 On January 13, 1968, North Stars' rookie Bill Masterton became the first and, to date, only player to die as a result of injuries suffered during an NHL game.
 Early in a game against the Seals, Masterton was checked hard by two players, Ron Harris and Larry Cahan, causing him to flip over backwards and land on his head.
 He was rushed to hospital with massive head injuries, and died there two days later.
 The National Hockey League Writers Association presented the league with the Bill Masterton Memorial Trophy later in the season; the trophy is awarded annually to the player who best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey.
 Following Masterton's death, players slowly began wearing helmets; starting in the 1979–80 season, the league mandated that all players entering the league wear them.